-Do dummies and pacifiers affect speech development?
+Do dummies and pacifiers affect Speech Development?

 Dummies are loved by both babies and parents.
 They provide comfort for babies and a well-needed moment of relief for parents when their baby is soothed.
 But do they affect speech and language development?
-Let's discuss both the pros and cons of dummy use and what the evidence shows about the long-term impact on speech development.

 • Dummies can be a wonderful way to help soothe your baby and settle them to sleep